More information on the processing of application

 Below is an example of payment dates.

-| Decision issued | Pais to applicant | Note! |
+| Decision issued | Paid to applicant | Note! |

 |---|---|---|

-| Tuesday, 20 January 2026 | Thursday, 22 January 2026 | with no weekends or public holidays in between |
+| Tuesday, 20 January 2026 | Thursday, 22 January 2026 | With no weekends or public holidays in between |

 | Wednesday, 29 April 2026 | Monday, 4 May 2026 | May Day and a weekend fall in between |